awslabs/dynamodb-shell/README.md

 In standard SQL, a DELETE statement is an implicit transaction.
 In ddbsh, DELETE is NOT an implicit transaction.
 Each item is deleted individually.
 It is possible that an item is updated in the time between the SELECT and the subsequent DELETE.
 The item is only deleted if it matches the delete condition at the time when the DeleteItem() API is executed.

 For information about rate limiting see the section on [rate limiting](#Rate-Limiting).
+You can specify either a table or an index name in the UPDATE.
+If this is the update of a single item based on the PK and FK of the table, specifying an index name is immaterial.
+If a direct update of an item in the table based on a PK/FK is not possible, an index name will cause the query or scan to be performed on the index.

 **Example: 1**